The Secrets to Teaching Overseas from Practicing Teachers

 P.S. – This information is updated each year to make sure everything stays current so you have the most accurate information for choosing where to teach.
 How awesome is that?

 One of the greatest things I did was teach English while overseas.
-That experience let me learn about a new culture, a new language, make international friends, and break out of my routine.
-Most importantly though, teaching showed me that if I can get up and move to a new culture and survive, I could do anything I put my mind to.
-Purchasing this book will put everything in perspective and give you the tools you need to travel the world and work overseas by doing something you do everyday: speak English.
+That experience allowed me learn about new cultures, new languages, make international friends, and break out of my routine.
+Most importantly teaching showed me that if I can get up and move to a new culture and survive, I could do anything I put my mind to.
+Purchasing this 166 page book will put everything in perspective and give you the tools you need to travel the world and work overseas by doing something you do everyday: speak English.

 I purchased your book “How to Teach English Overseas” initially because of all the reviews I read.
 The book was EXTREMELY informative in guiding my decision to proceed in that field.
 I’d like to work, travel, and write similar to what you do everyday!
 I am in the process of getting my bachelor degree in English, I only have a year left and after reading your book it motivated me even more to complete my studies so that I have the edge I need when looking for work overseas.
 The book had all the useful information I needed to make an informed decision and answered many questions I had. – Leah Scott